-A condition of approval requires new plantings of coniferous trees common to the Pastoral setting in the eastern Gorge for vegetative screening of the proposed dwelling as seen from KVAs to the south and southwest.
+These new trees will provide effective year-round screening of the proposed dwelling at the approved site as seen from KVAs to the south and southwest, and southeast.
 The condition of approval will require the vegetation to be sized to provide sufficient screening within 5 years of construction of the proposed dwelling and to be planted as soon as practicable.
 The applicant is responsible for the establishment, proper maintenance, and survival of all screening trees.